osgeouk/website/code-sprint-2024.md

 ### Tickets

 **The event is provided free of charge but spaces are strictly limited.**
+**Free tickets are currently sold out - could you sponsor some more places?**

-You can also buy a "Sponsored place" ticket where you pay for the full cost of your ticket.
-If you can afford to pay for your ticket this will ensure there are free places available for those that can't.
+If you still want to join us you can also buy a "Sponsored place" ticket where you pay for the full cost of your ticket.
 Thank you for supporting this OSGeo:UK event!

 **If you are a UK open-source business and wish to support the event then please get in touch and you could sponsor some more places.**